Avanzzo/ktor-api-scaffold/README.md

 #### Argument for Choosing CQRS

-The CQRS architecture was chosen for the Digital Account API because it effectively handles the complexity and scalability requirements of managing digital banking operations.
+The CQRS architecture was chosen for the Scaffold API because it effectively handles the complexity and scalability requirements of large set of applications.
 By separating read and write functionalities, it provides a clear path for optimizing various aspects of the system independently.
 Additionally, it simplifies the maintenance of the codebase and supports future growth, allowing for enhanced performance and flexibility.